bcgov/GDX-Analytics-microservice/google-api/README.md

 ### Google My Business API Loader microservice

-The `google_mybusiness.py` script pulling the Google My Business API data for locations according to the accounts specified in `google_mybusiness.json`.
+The `google_mybusiness.py` script pulling the Google Business Profile Performance API data for locations according to the accounts specified in `google_mybusiness.json`.
 The metrics from each location are consecutively recorded as `.csv` files in S3 and then copied to Redshift.

 Google makes location insights data available for a time range spanning 18 months ago to 2 days ago (as tests have determined to be a reliable "*to date*").
-From the Google My Business API [BasicMetricsRequest reference guide](https://developers.google.com/my-business/reference/rest/v4/BasicMetricsRequest):
+From the Google Business Profile Performance API [BasicMetricsRequest reference guide](https://developers.google.com/my-business/reference/performance/rest/v1/locations/getDailyMetricsTimeSeries):
 > The maximum range is 18 months from the request date.
 In some cases, the data may still be missing for days close to the request date.
 Missing data will be specified in the metricValues in the response.

 The script iterates each location for the date range specified on the date range specified by config keys `start_date` and `end_date`.
 If no range is set (those key values are left as blank strings), then the script attempts to query for the full range of data availability.